-Starting or maintaining an exercise program after cancer diagnosis results in patients who are stronger both mentally and physically, concludes a statistical analysis of 24 studies.
+Starting or maintaining an exercise program after cancer diagnosis results in clients who are stronger both mentally and physically, concludes a statistical analysis of 24 studies.
 Kerry Courneya of the University of Alberta, Canada led the research, which is published in the Annals of Behavioral Medicine.
-Courneya says "Cancer diagnosis and its' treatments are often associated with negative side effects that diminish the quality of life.
-Overall, studies have consistently demonstrated that physical exercise following cancer diagnosis has a positive effect on the quality of life."
-The various studies mention increased stamina, increased functional capacity, strength, self-esteem, improved treatment tolerance, and satisfaction with life, and decreased pain.
-Psychological changes, including a decrease in total mood disturbances, decrease in depression, and fewer problems sleeping were noted between the exercise and nonexercise groups.
+123 Courneya says "Cancer diagnosis and its' treatments are often associated with negative side effects that diminish the quality of life.
+123 Overall, studies have consistently demonstrated that physical exercise following cancer diagnosis has a positive effect on the quality of life."
+123